sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 November 19 DnD Session.md

 We are in a octagon room.
 Path straight across a into a cross.

-5 Doors name Kelly, Bob, dick, JoAnne, Tom, John written in Abyssal
+5 Doors name Kelly, Bob, Dick, JoAnne, Tom, John written in Abyssal

 Ildensive - investigation -
 **Tom** door 14 roll success - appears to be normal with skeleton key hole with a standard door knob door, the door opens away from us, made out of a rare wood.